ndguerra/ADC_Unit/README.md

 * The `adc_bram` module writes the intermediate data from `adc_input_mux` to the BRAM in one of many ways, specified in the registers section.
 * The `adc_valid` module counts the number of rising and falling edge pulses as supplied by the `adc_trigger` module.
 It is also responsible for supplying the `adc_bram` module with a valid signal that specifies when the module should write the data to the BRAM.
 Currently, this signal is high, meaning the intermediate data is always written to the BRAM, unless the ADC_Valid_Config register is all ones.

+## Edge Cases
+* The trigger conditions are inclusive, meaning that if the threshold and swing have values of `0x800` and `0x080` then a rising edge would be found if the data underwent a transition from `0x780` to `0x880`.
+If the swing is zero, then data at the threshold value is considered lower than the lower bound.
+That is a theshold and swing value of `0x800` and a `0x000` would trigger a rising edge on the data transition of `0x800` to `0x801`, but would not trigger a falling edge from `0x800` to `0x7FF`.
+* In `adc_input_mux` the test pattern data will reset to the higher bound when the step is at or above the 13 bit value of `0x1000` and the lower bound when it is less that this.
+The data is reset if one clock cycle of data is out of this range.
+However, if the step is large enough to transition the data from below the higher bound, to above the lower bound (as the carry bit will be lost) then the data will not be reset.